 You will be required to submit two copies of your work in order to be registered.
 The copy must be the "best edition" of the work you wish to copyright and will not be returned.
 See Circular 7d for more information on mandatory deposit.

 For some unpublished works being prepared for commercial distribution, you can preregister for copyright.
-Preregistration does not substitute for registration and does not carry many of the same benefits of full registration, such as providing prima facie evidence; preregistration simply acts as a placeholder indicating an intent to register.
+Preregistration does not substitute for registration, and does not carry many of the same benefits of full registration.
+Preregistration simply acts as a placeholder indicating a future intent to register.
 If you have preregistered your work and become aware of a copyright violation, you must register for copyright within one month of becoming aware of the infringement.
 See Preregistration FAQ for more information.

 For any other questions, see copyright.gov's FAQ for registering a work.